hydecorp/hydejack-starter-kit/showcase.md

 show_collection: projects
 description: >
   How people are using Hydejack in the real world.
-  This page is built using the `projects` layout* that you can use yourself to build a portfolio.
+  This page is built using the `projects` layout* that is included in the PRO version.
 no_groups: true
 redirect_from:
   - /projects/